List of foreign electoral interventions: 1947 election (by Soviet Union)

 Although the agreements at the Yalta Conference called for "free and unfettered" elections in Poland, the Kremlin and the Polish Workers' Party had no intention of permitting an honest election.
 Soviet leader Joseph Stalin was well aware that if Poland held a free election, it would result in an anti-Soviet government.
 Electoral laws introduced before the elections allowed the government – which since its establishment in 1944 by the Polish Committee of National Liberation had been dominated by the Communists – to remove 409,326 people from the electoral rolls.
 The 1947 election (along with the previous 1946 referendum) was organized and closely monitored by UB (secret police) specialists, who worked closely with their Soviet counterparts like Aron Pałkin and Siemion Dawydow, both high-ranking officers from the Soviet MGB.
 In some regions, over 40% of the members of the electoral commissions who were supposed to monitor the voting were recruited by the UB.
-Bolesław Bierut, head of the provisional Polish parliament (State National Council) and acting President of Poland, asked for Soviet assistance in the election.
+Bolesław Bierut, head of the provisional Polish parliament (State National Council) and acting president of Poland, asked for Soviet assistance in the election.

+2023 election (by European Union)

+Government spokesman Piotr Müller claimed that the European Commission used the Article 7 for political blackmailing Poland and thus influenced the election.
+The Commission started the sanctions in 2017 because of democratic backsliding in Poland.
+When the new government proposed their plan for juridical reforms, the Commission ended the sanctions just two months after the formation of the new government.
+It remained unsure if the reforms can be passed because it needed approval by the previously ruling Law and Justice and president Andrzej Duda to pass them.
+While the winning Civic Platform claimed it to be a success of the new government, members of the new opposition like former minister Sebastian Kaleta criticized the decision as the juridical system has not been changed.